-Rome monuments are known throughout the world by all and visited by many every single day.
+Rome monuments are known throughout the world by all and visited by many, every single day.
 I would even be so bold as to say that at least one rome monument is definitely on most people’s “bucket lists.”
-There are plenty of monuments in Rome to choose from and if you give yourself enough time you just might be able to see them all (it’ll be worth it).
+There are plenty of monuments in Rome to check out and if you give yourself enough time you just might be able to see them all (it’ll be worth it).
 Below we have listed the famous monuments in Rome, Italy to browse.
 Remember, most of the monuments and sites do not require an entrance ticket, however, they get crowded, so to get the best version of these monuments, it’s best to go early in the morning or late at night.

-We suggest these sites and monuments in Rome to visit:
+Monuments in Rome to visit:

 The Sistine Chapel – The chapel of the Apostolic Palace that was restored from 1477 and 1480 and renamed after the Pope Sixtus IV della Rovere.
 Most famous for “The Last Judgement” created by Michelangelo, among the other 9 main panels displaying the Stories of Genesis.

 Colosseum – The largest amphitheater ever constructed during the years 72AD-80AD; used for gladiatorial contests and other public spectacles.
 Partially ruined by an earthquake, this still remains one of the focal points of Rome and is one of the most popular tourist destinations.